snototter/viren2d/docs/source/installation.rst

       software repository is stuck at CMake version *3.10*.

       From Ubuntu 20.04 on, everything works out-of-the-box.
-Note, however, I only tested on the LTS versions.
+Note, however, that tests are only run on the LTS versions.

 ------------